 RELATED: How to Get a Free Credit Report

-Errors technically should take 30 days to correct once you inform the bureau and creditor of their mistake.
+Errors should take 30 days to correct once you inform the bureau and creditor of their mistake.
 But in actuality, the process can take up to three or four months.
 That’s why you need to start this step at least four to six months before you’re actually ready to apply for a mortgage loan.
-Here’s our step-by-step guide to disputing an error on your credit report.
+Here’s our guide to disputing an error on your credit report.

 Monitor Your Credit Score